Vissla ISA World Junior Surfing Championship

 The VISSLA ISA World Junior Surfing Championship is the largest junior Surfing competition in the world, with the 2017 edition in Hyuga, Japan hosting 306 surfers from a record-breaking 41 nations across all continents of the globe.
 Previous editions of the event were held in Azores, Portugal (2016), Oceanside, California, USA, (2015) and Salinas, Ecuador (2014).

 In Huntington Beach, this event will make history as the first edition to feature gender equality, offering equal slots for boys and girls on each team.
 Each country will be able to field up to three boys and three girls in U-16 and U-18 Divisions – a maximum of twelve athletes per team – highlighting the ISA’s dedication to promoting gender equality across all disciplines of Surfing.
-Watch future Olympians surf the waters of Surf City USA and be a part of the opening ceremony, event and awards or volunteer.
+Watch future Olympians surf the waters of Surf City USA and be a part of the opening ceremony, event and awards, volunteer and watch it live.

 From helping stuff bags to being part of the opening ceremonies and parade to lending a hand at the competition site during the nine days of the Championship, there are may ways you can help.
 Sign up and become a volunteer at https://www.usasurfing.org/volunteer.html and find a variety of opportunities listed, as well as task descriptions that spell out what is expected.
 Simply sign up and we will be touch.
 Plus, volunteers will receive a t-shirt, hat, and other surprises!